qurihara/zoomwebbrowser/README.md

 Examples:

-Display "I agree👍" or write a text with a parameter t:
+Display "I agree👍".
+You can rewrite any text with a parameter t in the url:

 $ ./zoomwebbrowser.sh https://qurihara.github.io/zoomwebbrowser/type.html?t=I%20agree%F0%9F%91%8D